sebastianduchene/NELSI/tutorial/README.md

 sim.dna.data <- simSeq(sim.uncor[[1]], l = 2000, type = "DNA")
 write.phyDat(sim.dna.data, file = "nelsi_tutorial_dna.fasta", format = "fasta")
 ```
+Note that the function simSeq can simulate under different models of nucleotide substitution.
+Use ?simSeq to see details.

 - Now save the phylogram in newick format for future reference or comparison, using the ape package.